yebarryallen/LLMscreen/README.md

 ## Overview

 `LLMscreen` is a package designed to filter and process research abstracts based on given criteria using OpenAI's language models.
-It supports both simple and zeroshot approaches for inclusion criteria and provides detailed outputs including probabilities and perplexity scores.
+It supports both simple, parameter-based and zeroshot approaches for inclusion criteria and provides detailed outputs including probabilities and perplexity scores.

 ## Installation